AhemOne/LamboCoins/README.md

   _Note: LamboCoin manages the ICO in a separate contract_

-  Add this address to your wallet interface to tranfer your coins.
+  Add this address to your wallet interface to tranfer your Lamborghinis.
 This is a ERC20 compliant token so may be traded at will.
+Lamborghinis are assigned upon purchase and are available to trade straight away!.
 This address will _not_ accept Ether.
-Please buy tokens from the ICO address.
+Please buy Lamborghinis from the ICO address above.

-  - JSON Interface; copy the code below to your preferred wallet interface to access the trade functions
+  - JSON Interface; copy the code below to your preferred wallet interface to access the trade functionality
   ```
   awaiting update
   ```